 Charlotte's Best Brunch Spots

-Start your day just right at these Queen City brunch spots.
+Kick off your weekend plans at these Queen City brunch spots.

 by Kristen Moore

 Whether you’re looking for Southern brunch specialties, the perfect patio for mimosa sipping or health-conscious breakfast options, eateries in the Queen City are sure to satisfy.
 Check out these Charlotte restaurants to get your fill of brunch favorites.

 300 East is a Charlotte institution serving its take on traditional breakfast entrees, such as chicken and biscuits, breakfast tacos, breakfast pizza and eggs benedict, during the restaurant’s weekend brunch.
 Satisfy your sweet tooth with the fan-favorite vanilla custard-filled French toast or a seasonal cast-iron sweet roll.